Green Ridge

 About

-Green Ridge Campground is situated on the southern shore of Shadow Mountain Reservoir in the Arapaho National Recreation Area, southwest of Grand Lake in north central Colorado.
-The campground offers 79 non-electric campsites that accommodate tents, trailers, and RVs, with parking spurs ranging from 25 to 35 feet.
-Each site includes a picnic table, campfire ring, and tent pad.
-The campground sits at an elevation of approximately 8,300 feet between Shadow Mountain Reservoir and the banks of the Colorado River.
-A boat ramp and dock within the campground provide direct water access for boating, swimming, and fishing.
-Anglers target kokanee salmon, rainbow, brown, mackinaw, and cutthroat trout in the reservoir and the adjacent Colorado River.
-Due to mountain pine beetle infestation and subsequent hazardous tree removal, the campground has limited shade, though over 3,000 pine seedlings have been planted since 2008.
-Numerous hiking and horseback riding trails are nearby, including the East Shore Trail (part of the Continental Divide National Scenic Trail), Roaring Fork Trail, and Monarch Lake Trail.
-Rocky Mountain National Park's west entrance is just north of Grand Lake.
-Summer visitors should expect afternoon thunderstorms.
+Green Ridge Campground is situated between Shadow Mountain Reservoir and the Colorado River in the Arapaho National Recreation Area, 12 miles northwest of Granby.
+At 8,300 feet elevation, the campground provides direct reservoir access via an on-site boat ramp and dock.
+Anglers target kokanee salmon, rainbow, brown, mackinaw, and cutthroat trout in the reservoir and nearby Colorado River.
+The campground offers 79 non-electric single-family sites plus one double and one triple capacity site.
+Each site includes a picnic table, fire ring, and tent pad, with parking spurs ranging from 25 to 35 feet.
+Flush and vault toilets serve the campground.
+Due to pine beetle infestation and subsequent hazard tree removal, shade is minimal, though thousands of seedlings have been planted since 2008.
+Numerous hiking and horseback riding trails are accessible from the area, including the East Shore Trail (part of the Continental Divide National Scenic Trail), Roaring Fork Trail, and Monarch Lake Trail.
+Rocky Mountain National Park's west entrance is just north of Grand Lake, offering additional recreation opportunities.

 Directions

-From the intersection of U.S. Highways 40 and 34 in Granby, travel north 12 miles on Highway 34 to County Road 66 and go east 2 miles.
-The campground is located on Forest Road 274 on Shadow Mountain Lake.
+From Granby, travel north 12 miles on U.S. Highway 34 to County Road 66, then east 2 miles to Forest Road 274 on Shadow Mountain Lake.

 Amenities